Stage One

 Considerations from the current project to update the County’s Agriculture Master Plan are being incorporated into the development of the Distinct Agricultural Areas.
 Future County projects to update the Land Use Bylaw will play an integral role in the implementation of the Distinct Agricultural Areas.

-The MDP is a statutory plan within Alberta’s planning framework, and therefore must align with provincial legislation including the Municipal Government Act and the Land Stewardship Act.
-It must also align with higher order statutory plans such as the South Saskatchewan Regional Plan (SSRP) and the Calgary Metropolitan Region Board Growth Plan (Growth Plan).
+The Municipal Development Plan (MDP) is a statutory plan (legal document) within Alberta’s planning framework and therefore must align with provincial legislation including the Municipal Government Act and the Land Stewardship Act.
+It must also align with higher order statutory plans such as the South Saskatchewan Regional Plan.
+It outlines the overall vision for a municipality’s future growth from a planning and development perspective and guides how and where the municipality will grow.
+The new plan will replace the existing MDP, known as the County Plan, which was first adopted in 2013.

 The Municipal Development Plan (MDP) provides broad, high-level policy direction that serves as a roadmap to achieving thoughtful growth across the County.
 In Rocky View County, the MDP also guides and regulates land use and planning decisions in rural areas (i.e., lands without an approved ASP).